Language Teaching Studies (LTS) Masters of Arts in the Department of Linguistics

 Who enrolls in our program

 An MA in Language Teaching is considered the terminal degree for language teachers who wish to teach adults or children in private or public schools, institutions, colleges, or universities in the US or abroad.
 Our graduates teach across multiple contexts both in the US and abroad.
-See this newsletter story, our Alumni spotlight pages and the LTSblog site to see what and where some of our graduates are teaching or working.
+See our Alumni spotlight pages, the LTSblog site, and this newsletter article to see examples of what some of our graduates have done or are doing now.

 Public K-12 schools require additional licensure in their local states, as well as preparation through programs such as the UO Teach Program in the College of Education.
 Public elementary and secondary schools abroad likewise generally require additional local certification.